neon-bindings/neon/README.md

 # A Taste...

 A Neon function takes a `Call` object and produces a Rust `Result` that's either a JS value or the `Throw` constant (meaning a JS exception was thrown).
-The `Call` object provides access to a memory management scope, which safely manages the rooting of handles to heap objects:
+The `Call` object provides access to a memory management scope, which safely manages the routing of handles to heap objects:

 ```rust
 fn make_an_array(call: Call) -> JsResult<JsArray> {